 To do this, research campsites or hotels near your planned route.
-Book ahead if possible, particularly during peak season, as many places can be fully booked (more on this below.)
+Book ahead, particularly during peak season, as many places can be fully booked (more on this below.)

 Consider using online booking sites such as Booking.com to help with the process.
-Additionally, remember to allow for some flexibility where possible, and be prepared to change your route if needed.
+Also, remember to allow some flexibility where possible and be prepared to change your route if needed.

 Accommodation is essential when planning a long-distance motorcycle tour – in terms of practicality and cost.
 Whilst it’s possible to camp, most riders will want to find accommodation along the way.

-There are plenty of options available, from camping sites and hostels to hotels and motels.
+Plenty of options are available, from camping sites and hostels to hotels and motels.
 Research the area you plan to visit and get an idea of the available accommodation.

 Additionally, consider your budget for lodging when planning your route to ensure you stay within your means.
 It’s wise to do this now.
-The last thing you want to do is plan your route in meticulous detail only to find there’s nowhere to stop along the way.
+The last thing you want to do is plan your route meticulously, only to find nowhere to stop.

 Related: Motorcycle Camping Gear Checklist

 Getting to and from your chosen destination is one of those things many need to remember when planning a long-distance motorcycle tour.
 It can ruin your entire trip if you get it wrong.

 Plan your route carefully so you can easily get to and from your destination without any problems.
 Consider whether you will be taking the same route coming and going or if you will be taking different routes in each direction.